-The May 1, 2024 cruise on the Regatta departs from San Pedro, California.
-On this 12 Night Gold Rush Trails sailing, the ship will visit a total of 11 different cruise port destinations, including its departure port.
-The Regatta sets sail on a Wednesday (May 1, 2024) and returns on a Monday (May 13, 2024).
+The May 1, 2024 cruise on the Regatta departs from San Pedro (Los Angeles), California.
+On this 12 Night Gold Rush Trails (Los Angeles To Vancouver) sailing, the ship will visit a total of 12 different cruise port destinations, including its departure port.
+The Regatta sets sail on Wednesday, May 1st and returns on Monday, May 13th.

 Day | Date | Port |